battlecode/battlecode-scaffold-2017/README.md

 ### Headless matches

 Headless matches run a match without viewing it - they run the server without the client.
-Invoke the ant `headless` command to run a headless match.
+Invoke the gradle `run` task to run a headless match.

-You can edit `bc.conf` to change the players and maps run during a headless match, or supply ant with a `-Dbc.conf=[CONF_FILE]` argument to use another battlecode configuration file.
+This task takes several paramters: `teamA`, `teamB`, and `maps`.
+These can be specified on command line with `gradle run -PteamA=<team A> -PteamB=<team B> -Pmaps=<maps>`.

-If you're not using Ant, you can run the `battlecode.server.Main` class from the command line or an IDE.
-You should pass an argument `-c [CONF_FILE]` to point it at a battlecode configuration file.
+`teamA` and `teamB` correspond to the packages containing teams A and B, respectively. `maps` should be set to a comma-separated list of maps.
+If you are unsure as to what format to use for entering, refer to the output of `gradle listMaps listPlayers`.

 ### Playing Back from a File

-If you have a match file that you'd like to play back (i.e., from saving one previously) you can choose "Play back from match file" and choose the match file to play back.
-The remainder of the dialog settings will be ignored.
+If you have a match file that you'd like to play back (i.e., from running a match in headless mode) you can play this back using the client.

-These match files have the extension `.rms`.
-You can play back scrimmage match files that are downloaded from the website.
+These match files have the extension `bc17`.
+You can also play back scrimmage match files that are downloaded from the website.

 ### Match Sets